CloudLabsAI/CloudLabs-Guide-for-Instructors/technical_deep/View-and-Manage-Users-readme.md

 IMAGE of user (with numbering)

 ### **Add-ons**

-**Extend duration** - If you have an important prospect who needs to have their environment available for another day or so, you can extend the duration.
+**Extend duration** - After the specified duration, environment is self-destructed.
+In case if you have a user who needs the environment available for another day or so, you can extend the duration.
 However, extending should happen before the initial duration expire, as we can’t recover a deleted environment.

 1. Extend duration for an Individual user
 Steps: